kontent-ai/management-sdk-net/README.md

 #### Tests

 Tests can run against Live endpoint or mocked filesystem. `TestUtils.TestRunType` specifies target environemnt for tests.
 Commit always with TestRunType.MockFromFileSystem.

+> _Following section is meant to be used by maintainers and people with access to the live endpoint project._
+>
-For updating mocked data use `TestUtils.TestRunType.LiveEndPoint_SaveToFileSystem` and before commit update `Data` directory with the content from `\Kentico.Kontent.Management.Tests\bin\Debug\net5.0\Data\`.
-When using `TestRunType.MockFromFileSystem`, at the build time, data from `Data` directory are copied to bin and tests are running against mocked data.
+> For updating mocked data use `TestUtils.TestRunType.LiveEndPoint_SaveToFileSystem`.
+When using `TestRunType.MockFromFileSystem`, at the build time, data from `Data` directory are being used as a mocked data.

-##### For contributors

-Exported backup of the project created by [Template manager](https://kentico.github.io/kontent-template-manager/) is stored in `import-package.zip`.
-Note, items, language variants, sitemaps, assets, might be imported with different `Id`s so it might be needed to update tests.

 ### Creating a new release